Snare, 2019, Karolina Łebek

 Artists statement:

-In 2018 I was fortunate enough to undertake a period of research and production of a new video work, exploring my heritage as a member of a Lemko community.
-Throughout the tragic history of the banished Lemkos, forcefully removed from their ancestral homeland in the Beskid Niski area of Carpathian Mountains in a series of violent deportations following WWII, worship and singing have remained crucial and unifying factors in recognising and maintaining a shared sense of cultural identity, revealing unique mythologies, forgotten rituals and rites of passage.
-I’m drawing on the cultural, spiritual and personal accounts of violence, trauma and shame manifested through generations to create a musical, performative and visual experience in which the wounded voices of the past mould into a song in the present, striving for recognition and reparation.
+In 2018 I was fortunate enough to undertake a period of research and production of a new video work, exploring my heritage as a member of the Lemko diaspora, slowly discovering my own roots.
+Throughout the tragic history of Lemkos, forcefully removed from their ancestral homeland of the Low Beskids area of the Carpathian Mountains in a series of violent deportations following WWII, worship and singing have remained crucial and unifying factors in recognising and maintaining a shared sense of cultural identity, revealing unique mythologies, forgotten rituals and rites of passage.
+With this work I’m drawing on the cultural, spiritual and personal accounts of violence, trauma and shame manifested through generations to create a musical, performative and visual experience in which the wounded voices of the past mould into a song in the present, striving for recognition and reparation.

 Supported by the Arts Council England.